 Want to see exactly how to cook this Instant Pot Applesauce?
 Watch this 1-minute video!
 You can find more recipe videos on my YouTube channel.

 Let’s talk ingredients!

-To make instant pot applesauce, we’ll need 4 simple ingredients:
+To make applesauce in the pressure cooker, we’ll need 4 simple ingredients:

 - 4 lbs apples– I highly recommend a mixture of red and green apples (more on that below)

 - water– we are adding 3/4 cup of water, but you can reduce or increase depending on how thick or thin you’d like your applesauce

 - vanilla– 1 teaspoon for a boost in flavor